How to make your business tax compliant and VAT efficient

 Complexity arises when trying to determine how each country treats the VAT with every jurisdiction having different rules.
 These can depend on the company type, why the expense was incurred, who was incurring the expense, and where your company is registered.

 VAT by category*

-The ‘other’ category includes spend categories such as laundry, training, gifts, subscriptions, domestic air, equipment, visas, office supplies and books.
+The ‘other’ category includes spending categories such as laundry, training, gifts, subscriptions, domestic air, equipment, visas, office supplies, and books.